Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Whenever you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of the current turn.

-### Demure

-After you hit a creature with an attack, they cannot make attacks of opportunity against you until the start of your next turn.

 ### Dodgy

 You have advantage on Agility(Athletics) skill checks made as part of the Dodge reaction.